shivam5285/Used-Car-Price-Prediction/README.md

 Then, predicted prices is saved in submission.csv for test data

 ### Error Calculation
-I am using Mean Absolute Percentage Error to measure the error on train and test sample separately.
+I am using Mean Absolute Percentage Error to measure the error on test sample.